Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Efficient Forward Planning

 To advance through an action to the next state, the action now has to use the same state representation, i.e., the action is specified on the counts for all PRVs of the current state for all parfactors the action is mentioned in:

-\begin{example} The action $Restrict$ works on the PRV $Travel(M)$.
+\begin{example} The action $Restrict(M)$ uses the PRV $Travel(M)$.
 Thus, the mayor needs to specify how many persons of those (not) travelling are (not) allowed to travel.
-The action $Restrict$ is therefore defined over $\#[Travel(M),Restrict(M)]$.
-A concrete action is, e.g., $a=\{(tt,3),(ft, 2)\}$.
+Suppose that in the current state five out of eight persons are travelling and two persons are sick.
+The action $Restrict(M)$ is defined over $\#[Travel(M),Restrict(M)]$.
+A concrete action is, e.g., $a=\{(tt,3)$, $(ft, 2)\}$, which means that three persons currently travelling are restricted from travelling and two persons not travelling.
 The action $a$ does not need to specify the counts of people no travel ban is imposed on ($tf$, $ff$), as these are determined by $a$ and the current state. \end{example}

-The mayor no longer needs to specify individual persons, but rather the number of persons (not) travelling, which are restricted from travelling.
+The mayor no longer needs to specify individual persons (c.f.
+Example~\ref{ex:parameterized_action}), but rather the number of persons (not) travelling, which are restricted from travelling.
 It is irrelevant on which exact persons the action is performed.
 With this action representation, we reduce the action space from exponential to polynomial, which we prove in Theorem~\ref{theorem:state-representation-size-bounded-by-rcg} in the next section.

 In the next subsection, we show how Foreplan uses the action space to compute the value function by solving a linear program.